 Feet on Dashboard

 Sitting with your feet on the dashboard is dangerous for a number of reasons.
 First, it is dangerous as the feet are positioned on the airbags.
 When the airbags are released from even a minor impact, the release of the airbags can cause a number of injuries from minor burns to serious fractures.
 Second, the impact can force the legs up into the body.
 This can not only cause serious fractures to the legs, but can also result in serious injuries to the face, chest, and other areas based on the position of the body at the time of impact.

 These injuries can be avoided if the passenger is seated upright with their feet on the floor.

 Although passenger seats are designed to recline, driving in this position is not advised.
-During a car accident, being in a reclined position can mean that the seatbelt is less effective, leading to more serious injuries.
+During an auto accident, being in a reclined position can mean that the seatbelt is less effective, leading to more serious injuries.

 Although a warning has been added to drivers’ manuals, further efforts on behalf of the car industry have not been made.

-Law suits against car companies in relation to reclining car seats have resulted in major settlements including a $12.9 million award from Ford and a $59 million verdict against Toyota.
-Personal injury lawyer Charles J. Argento offers solid legal advice to those injured in vehicle accidents, and can assist you and your loved ones should the injury have occurred while the victim was in a reclined position.
+Lawsuits against car companies in relation to reclining car seats have resulted in major settlements including a $12.9 million award from Ford and a $59 million verdict against Toyota.
+Personal injury lawyer Charles J. Argento & Associates offers solid legal advice to those injured in vehicle accidents and can assist you and your loved ones should the injury have occurred while the victim was in a reclined position.

 We welcome your call today at (713) 225-5050 or toll-free at 800-239-7622 for a free in-depth consultation.